drivitapp/AndroidSDK-Sample/README.md

      }
 });
 ```
 And that is it!
-Safe trips
+Safe trips!

 **The Drivit Team**